fontilan/kafka/README.md

 # fontilan.github.io

-My first attempt at building a responsive site.
+My first attempt at using grids to create a responsive site.

-Just paste this into your address bar: fontilan.github.io
+Here is the direct link -> https://fontilan.github.io/

 It is a gallery of covers of Franz Kafka's books.
 It also contains some short descriptions and bio.